All Products

 Document Center

-Last Updated:May 06, 2024
+Last Updated:Nov 12, 2024

 Public bandwidth

-Public bandwidth is used to transfer data between Elastic Compute Service (ECS) instances and the Internet.
-Public bandwidth is classified into outbound public bandwidth and inbound public bandwidth.
-Outbound public bandwidth is used for traffic from ECS instances to the Internet.
-Inbound public bandwidth is used for traffic from the Internet to ECS instances.
 You are charged for outbound public bandwidth.
 The maximum inbound public bandwidth varies based on the outbound public bandwidth: If the outbound public bandwidth is less than or equal to 10 Mbit/s, the inbound public bandwidth is capped at 10 Mbit/s.
 If the outbound public bandwidth is greater than 10 Mbit/s, the inbound public bandwidth is equal to the outbound public bandwidth.
 If the outbound public bandwidth is greater than 1 Gbit/s, distributed throttling is automatically enabled.
 The maximum bandwidth value that you specify is evenly allocated to multiple ECS instances.
 For each ECS instance, public bandwidth for single-flow traffic is limited to the specified maximum bandwidth value divided by the number of instances, and public bandwidth for multi-flow traffic is limited to the specified maximum bandwidth value.

 Bandwidth billing

 Public bandwidth supports the pay-by-bandwidth and pay-by-traffic metering methods.
 For more information, see Public bandwidth.
-To share and reuse network bandwidth within a region, create an Internet Shared Bandwidth instance in the region.
+To share and reuse network bandwidth in a region, create an Internet Shared Bandwidth instance in the region.
 For information about Internet Shared Bandwidth, see What is an Internet Shared Bandwidth?
 You can associate EIPs with an Internet Shared Bandwidth instance that resides in the same region as the EIPs.
-This way, you can reuse network bandwidth in the Internet Shared Bandwidth instance and reduce costs.
+This way, you can reuse network bandwidth on the Internet Shared Bandwidth instance to reduce costs.
 You can apply data transfer plans to the IPv4 data transfer of eligible resources to reduce the costs of your public bandwidth usage.
 Eligible resources include public IP addresses, EIPs, Classic Load Balancer (CLB) instances, and Internet Shared Bandwidth instances that use the pay-by-traffic (also known as pay-by-data-transfer) metering method.
 You cannot apply data transfer plans to EIPs of BGP (Multi-ISP) Pro.
 For more information about data transfer plans, see What is a data transfer plan?

 Bandwidth security

 • By default, Alibaba Cloud Security Center provides a DDoS mitigation capacity for each ECS instance free of charge.
 The mitigation capacity varies based on the instance type and can be up to 5 Gbit/s.
-For more information, see View the thresholds that trigger blackhole filtering in Anti-DDoS Origin Basic.
+For more information, see View the thresholds that trigger blackhole filtering in Anti-DDoS Basic.

-• After you activate Anti-DDoS Origin Basic, Alibaba Cloud Security Center monitors inbound traffic to ECS instances in real time.
-When an ultra-large amount of traffic or suspicious traffic such as DDoS attack traffic is detected, Security Center redirects traffic from the intended paths to a scrubbing device.
+• After you activate Anti-DDoS Basic, Alibaba Cloud Security Center monitors inbound traffic to ECS instances in real time.
+When an ultra-large amount of traffic or suspicious traffic such as DDoS attack traffic is detected, Security Center redirects the traffic from the intended paths to a scrubbing device.
 The scrubbing device identifies and removes malicious traffic, and then returns legitimate traffic.
 Then, the legitimate traffic is forwarded to ECS instances by using the intended paths.
 For more information, see What is Anti-DDoS Origin?

 • When an ECS instance is under a DDoS attack, you can defend against the attack at the earliest opportunity based on the pushed event.
 For more information, see Instance security events.